Account

 • Use the pwd command to check your current directory location.

-• Once you know the path, you provide the full location where you want to create the new directory.
+• Once you know the path, provide the full location where you want to create the new directory.

 • Finally, run the mkdir command to create the Ram directory inside the Desktop folder.